List of Marvel Comics characters: G: Heather Glenn

-Purple Man later lures Daredevil into a trap, using Heather as bait, and pits him against his rogues.
+Purple Man lures Daredevil into a trap, using Heather as bait, and pits him against his rogues.
 Eventually, Daredevil is victorious and takes Heather home.
 Heather comes back to Matt, slightly more accepting of his double life as a crime fighter.
 They continue to have an on-again/off-again relationship, with Heather finding herself in the middle of Daredevil's adventures.
 She resumes running Glenn Industries, but cannot help feeling ignored by Matt.
 He later proposes to Heather and while she accepts, she is unhappy with his intent for her to quit her position at Glenn Industries, especially when she discovers a conspiracy within the company.
 To save both Matt and Heather's careers, Foggy and Black Widow forge letters to both of them, causing the two to break up.

 Heather falls back into alcoholism and resumes her socialite lifestyle.
 She briefly dates Tony Stark, before moving on to computer expert and Mayor's aide Tarkington Brown.
 While under the influence, Heather accidentally reveals that Matt is Daredevil to him.
 She rushes to warn Matt, though the two of them still have some slight animosity between them.
 Nevertheless, Matt rescues Heather from Tarkington.
 Ultimately, Heather cannot pull herself out of her alcoholism and depression.
 She calls Matt to come and see her, but while he talks with her, he leaves to stop a mugging.
-Believing that he is leaving her for good, Heather hangs herself, shattering Matt.
+Believing that he is leaving her for good, Heather hangs herself.